What are the risk factors for vaginal cancer?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for many cancers.

 There are different kinds of risk factors.
 Some, such as your age or race, can’t be changed.
 Others may be related to personal choices such as smoking, drinking, or diet.
 Some factors influence risk more than others.
 But risk factors don’t tell us everything.
 Having a risk factor, or even several, does not mean that a person will get the disease.
 Also, not having any risk factors doesn’t mean that you won’t get it, either.

 Scientists have found that certain risk factors make a woman more likely to develop vaginal cancer.
-But many women with vaginal cancer do not have any apparent risk factors.
-And even if a woman with vaginal cancer has one or more risk factors, it is impossible to know for sure how much that risk factor contributed to causing the cancer.
+But many women with vaginal cancer don’t have any apparent risk factors.
+And even if a woman with vaginal cancer has one or more risk factors, it’s impossible to know for sure how much that risk factor contributed to causing the cancer.